Seychelles Weather, climate and geography

 Best time to visit

-For the all round warm weather lightweights and cottons are your best bet, with breathable waterproofs advisable during the rainy season.
-Sun hats and sunglasses are essential all year round, as is sunscreen.
+For the year-round warm weather, lightweight and cotton clothing is your best bet, with breathable waterproofs advisable during the rainy season.
+Sun hats, sunglasses and sunscreen are essential all year round.